Code Documentation

 Preselection

-The addon makes great use of preselection highlighting.
+The extension makes great use of preselection highlighting.
 To achieve that the VIEW3D_GT_slvs_preselection gizmo is used which looks up the currently hovered pixel and writes the index to global_data.hover whenever the "test_select" method is called.

 NOTE: The test_select method of gizmos is used as it receives the cursor location and is called whenever the cursor moves.